-PROFESSOR STANLEY BRANDES
+PROFESSOR EMERITUS STANLEY BRANDES

-Stanley Brandes is Professor of Anthropology at UC Berkeley, where he received his doctorate degree.
+Stanley Brandes is Professor of the Graduate School in the Department of Anthropology, University of California, Berkeley.
 He has devoted his career to researching and teaching about the societies and cultures of Mediterranean Europe, Latin America, and the United States.
 He is the author of six books and nearly two hundred articles and book chapters concerning a wide variety of topics, most recently ritual and religion, eating and drinking patterns, photographic imagery, and animal-human relations.
 On two occasions, he served as Director of Study Centers for the UC Education Abroad Program.
-He has lectured widely at academic institutions all over the world, and accompanied tour groups organized by UC Berkeley Extension.
+He has lectured widely at academic institutions all over the world, and accompanied tour groups organized by UC Berkeley Extension and Cal Discoveries Travel.